jcoronelcortes/perform-2023-hotday/extending-the-dynatrace-platform/lab-guide/content/02_snmp/02_extension/index.md

 2. certificate
 3. package
 4. deploy
+5. An smnp device to test

+Start the test device to generate data.
+From your desktop, double click the training icon, scripts and run start_snmpsim.bat

 Copilot takes care of most steps!
 In visual studio code via explorer (icon top left), open extension.yaml and replace the content of the file with the following.